Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Representations of a 2D-HMS

-A graph-theoretic approach to Young diagrams or tableaux has already been researched~\cite{Lee1989}.
-It focuses on graphs having the shape of a Young diagram or a tableau, while this paper focuses on converting a 2D mesh graph into a Young diagram or a tableau.
-The relationship between a certain labeling of directed acyclic graphs and the number of standard Young tableaux has been discussed in~\cite{Kalvin1983, Knuth1973}.
-The following propositions involve in counting aspects of representing 2D mesh task and processor graphs, respectively.
+A graph-theoretic approach to Young diagrams or tableaux has already been researched in~\cite{Lee1989}.
+It focuses on graphs having the shape of a Young diagram or a tableau, while this paper focuses on converting a 2D-MS into a Young diagram.
+This section presents how a 2D-HMS is represented by a Young diagram with additional properties.
+In this section we define a hierarchical 2D mesh tableau in order to represent a task assignment and its reassignments in a 2D-HMS.

-\begin{prop} Let $G=(V, E)$ be a directed 2D mesh graph of shape $\lambda \vdash n$.
-Let $T=\{1, 2,\ldots, n\}$ be a totally ordered set of $n$ tasks ordered by the "less than" relation $<$.
-Suppose we assign tasks $T$ to vertices $V$ bijectively such that task ID of vertex $x$ is less than task ID of vertex $y$ for each edge $(x, y) \in E$.
-Then, the number of such assignments is the number of standard Young tableaux of shape $\lambda \vdash n$. $ $ \end{prop}

-\begin{prop} Let $G=(V, E)$ be an undirected 2D mesh graph of shape $\lambda \vdash n$.
-Let $P=\{1, 2,\ldots, n\}$ be a totally ordered set of $n$ processors ordered by the "less than" relation $<$.
-Suppose we assign processors $P$ to vertices $V$ bijectively such that processor IDs of vertices are increasing in rows and columns.
-Then, the number of such assignments is the number of standard Young tableaux of shape $\lambda \vdash n$. $ $ \end{prop}

-Proposition~\ref{prop:StandardTaskGraph} and~\ref{prop:StandardProcessorGraph} directly follow from the definition of a standard Young tableau of shape $\lambda \vdash n$.
-Each labeled 2D mesh task and processor graph of shape $\lambda \vdash n$ corresponds to each 2D mesh tableau of shape $\lambda \vdash n$.
-We call a 2D mesh task graph of shape $\lambda \vdash n$ satisfying the hypothesis of Proposition~\ref{prop:StandardTaskGraph} a \emph{standard 2D mesh task graph of shape $\lambda \vdash n$}, and a processor graph of shape $\lambda \vdash n$ satisfying the hypothesis of Proposition~\ref{prop:StandardProcessorGraph} a \emph{standard 2D mesh processor graph of shape $\lambda \vdash n$}, respectively.
-Thus, counting the number of standard 2D mesh task or processor graphs of shape $\lambda \vdash n$ are reduced to counting the number of 2D mesh tableaux of shape $\lambda \vdash n$ whose entries in rows and columns strictly increase, i.e., $f^\lambda$ (see Theorem~\ref{thm:HookFormula}).

-Now consider a task assignment between a standard 2D mesh task graph of shape $\lambda \vdash n$ and a standard 2D mesh processor graph of the same shape by their coordinates, i.e., each task addressed by $(i, j)$ of the 2D mesh task graph is assigned to each processor addressed by $(i, j)$ of the 2D mesh processor graph.
-Proposition~\ref{prop:2DmeshTaskAssignments} discusses the counting aspects of such task assignments.